xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-28-experience-with-chalice-part-1.md

 While I was thinking about this, I recalled while skimming the Chalice [app packaging][3] documentation that they supported the "vendoring" of packages.
-The particular thing that caught my eye was that how they talked about you could use this to include internal packages or wheels you could not get with pip.
+The particular thing that caught my eye was how they talked about how you could use this to include internal packages or wheels you could not get with pip.
 I realized that if I could get Please to place the wheels it fetches into a vendor directory, Chalice would be able to use the packages for creating the deployment